- Learning Centre

 “It is my hope that a mentee would be able to see their practice in a new, fresh and promising light.”

 John S.D.
-Kong has been involved in mentorship for many years and has been a mentor with the Law Society’s Mentor Connect program for one year.
+Kong has been involved in mentorship for many years and has been a mentor with the Law Society’s Mentor Connect program since 2017.

 Why he became involved with Mentor Connect:

 “My involvement with Mentor Connect was a natural consequence of my many years of service to the Law Society of Alberta in both Conduct and Practice Assessment assignments.”

 A bit about his current mentoring relationship: